Menger Ping joined Loehr Health Center in June 2021 .

 When not at Loehr Health helping patients, Menger enjoys swimming for exercise at the YMCA or at church.

-You can read about Menger Ping’s experience and credentials below, or schedule an appointment.
+You can read about Menger Ping’s experience and credentials below.

 - AOMA Graduate School of Integrative Medicine (accredited by the American College of Acupuncture and Oriental Medicine (ACAOM)) – Austin, TX

 - Master of Acupuncture and Oriental Medicine, April 2019

 - Texas Health and Sciences University –Austin, TX